 There are South African kids who didn't grow up on kwaito or bubblegum.
 Some rappers will even tell you that their mothers put them onto hip-hop.

 So, to them, hip-hop sounds like home.
-Take for instance, the 21-year-old rapper Nasty C. The razor-sharp lyricist went to a mixed race school, which as we know, makes you fluent in English.
+Take, for instance, the 21-year-old rapper Nasty C. The razor-sharp lyricist went to a mixed-race school, which as we know, leads one to be fluent in English.
 Nasty, every time he's asked about the music he grew up on, cites T.I. and Lil Wayne.
 The likes of Zoocci Coke Dope, Priddy Ugly, A-Reece and Shane Eagle, Nadia Nakai among others, cite the same artists, especially Lil Wayne.

 These influences are overt in these artists' work, but we must never overlook the fact that they are telling authentic South African stories in their music.
 When Nasty C raps about losing his mother to taxi violence, or Shane Eagle raps about how he sees his surroundings, or when Reece and his goons rap about spending money they never dreamed they'd ever see, these are South African stories that deserve to be told.

 What we tell to Americans and Europeans who treat Africa as this great monolith of a village, we must also remember ourselves as Africans.